About AIMer

 Publications

-- NIST PQC Project Submission (v1.0): (pdf)
+Cryptology ePrint Archive.
+Report 2023/1474.
+2023. - NIST PQC Project Submission (v1.0): (pdf)

 - KpqC Competition Submission (v0.9): (pdf)

-- Seongkwang Kim, Jincheol Ha, Mincheol Son, Byeonghak Lee, Dukjae Moon, Joohee Lee, Sangyub Lee, Jihoon Kwon, Jihoon Cho, Hyojin Yoon and Jooyoung Lee.
+- Seongkwang Kim, Jincheol Ha, Mincheol Son, Byeonghak Lee, Dukjae Moon, Joohee Lee, Sangyub Lee, Jihoon Kwon, Jihoon Cho, Hyojin Yoon, and Jooyoung Lee.

 "AIM: Symmetric Primitive for Shorter Signatures with Stronger Security".